 There are several lodges inside the South Rim’s Grand Canyon Village.
 The best one is El Tovar.
 Even if you stay at another lodge or camping area, it is worth splurging on dinner in their grand dining room.

-Text and photo by James Ian from Travel Collecting
+Text and photo by James Ian from Parks Collecting

 If you’re looking for a magical must-visit destination in Arizona, you have to head to Havasu Falls!
 Havasu Falls is located on the Havasupai Reservation, which is surrounded by the Grand Canyon National Park.